Brockton High School Goes High-Efficiency

-Since 1864, Brockton High School has provided a ‘proud tradition of excellence’ in education to the children of Brockton, Massachusetts, a working class city south of Boston.
-Through many permutations, the high school has grown to accommodate the growth of the community it serves.
-Most recently, in 1970, construction was completed on the current Brockton High School, housing approximately 4200 students.
+Since 1864, Brockton High School has provided a ‘proud tradition of excellence’ in education to the children of Brockton, Mass., a working class city south of Boston.
+The high school has grown to accommodate the growth of the community it serves.
+The most recent construction at Brockton High School was completed in 1970, housing approximately 4,200 students.

-In 2005, they contacted Columbia Gas of Massachusetts and were informed that a new high-efficiency heating system installation could qualify for the Partners In Energy program that provides engineering assessments and rebates to Columbia Gas of Massachusetts commercial and industrial customers.
+In 2005, they contacted Columbia Gas of Massachusetts and were informed that a new high-efficiency heating system installation could qualify for the Partners In Energy, program which provides engineering assessments and rebates to Columbia Gas of Massachusetts commercial and industrial customers.

 As part of the program, Columbia brought in RISE Engineering, a subcontractor to the Partners In Energy program.
 RISE conducted a complete energy assessment of the facility, the cost being completely paid for by Columbia Gas of Massachusetts.

-These savings will help Brockton High School control its energy budget and provide even, controlled, and comfortable heat to the over 4000 students and faculty members who call Brockton High School their ‘school home’ each and every day.
+These savings will help Brockton High School control its energy budget and provide even, controlled and comfortable heat to the more than 4,000 students and faculty members who call Brockton High School their ‘school home’ every day.